McBenny/test-react-boilerplate/features.md

 - [ ] Optimise settings page to avoid repetition between A and B teams.
 - [ ] ~~move open and close popup functions inside the popup component~~

+##First feedback
+### Priority 1
+- [ ] I don't want to have to type all the names at the beginning
+- [ ] I want to get recorded players easily
+- [ ] I want to be able to read the game log (show player's name/number, actions etc.)
+- [ ] I want to cancel the last action (an action) +2
+- [ ] I want to invert the teams in the settings

+###Priority 2
+- [ ] I want to be able to give a letter to a player (when no number, a colour initial maybe?)
+- [ ] I want to see the number of players and officials per team in the settings
+- [ ] I want to see if the player is a goalie (in the line-up)
+- [ ] I want to say that a goal was a penalty
+- [ ] I want to say there was a penalty missed

+###Others
+- [ ] I want a picture of each player instead of/with number/name
+- [ ] I want to share the results (have a summary sheet)
+- [ ] I want to see the time
+- [ ] I want to see the time for the 2 minutes suspensions (should it be linked to a time pause, and start when time restarts?)
+- [ ] I want to see the time during timeouts

 ##Design assets
 ###Fonts
 For score display: